AdrienWohrer/Anti-Virus-game-solver/README.md

 * problem_creator.py is a script to generate random problems for the Anti-Virus® game.

-* equivalence_classes.py is a script to count equivalence classes given a set of tiles and orientations.
+* connex_components.py is a script to count connex components given a set of tiles and orientations.

 Each of these three files can be executed as a script.
 For example, under linux, type in the command line